United States at the 2016 Summer Paralympics: Swimming

 American swimmers competed at the 2015 IPC Swimming World Championships as part of their Rio qualifying efforts.
 The top two finishers in each Rio medal event at the 2015 IPC Swimming World Championships earned a qualifying spot for their country for Rio.
 Bradley Sndyer earned the United States a spot after winning gold in the Men's 100m Freestyle S11 with a time of 0:56.78.
 Jessica Long is expected to represent the United States in Rio.
 She had a strong performance at the 2015 IPC World Championships, winning seven medals, four of which were gold.

 McClain Hermes is the youngest member of the United States Paralympic team.
 They turned 15 in January 2016.
 Jessica Long went to Rio as the most decorated American Paralympian at the Games.
 She had 17 total medals prior to Rio.
 Elizabeth Marks was one of three active American service members competing at the Rio Games.
 The USA team included nine visually impaired swimmers.
-These were Cailin Currie, Tharon Drake, Tucker Dupree, McClain Hermes, Letticia Martinez, Rebecca Meyers, Martha Reuther, Bradley Snyder and Colleen Young.
+These were Cailin Currie, Tharon Drake, Tucker Dupree, McClain Hermes, Letticia Martinez, Rebecca Meyers, Martha Ruether, Bradley Snyder and Colleen Young.